Assignment Workflow

 Code Similarity

 Generating a Code Similarity report.
-Code Similarity is available with institutional site licenses and for individual courses subscribed to Gradescope Complete.
-Code Similarity is a tool to help dete…
+Code Similarity is available for courses with an Institutional license.
+Code Similarity is a tool to help determine how similar students’ code is.
+It does not aut…

 Writing Formulas and Equations (LaTeX)